AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 The coordinator receives the message:

 1. Labels it and sends it (with its timestamp) to all others, Anyone else labels the answer with its timestamp
-2. Labels it as final with the recived highest timestamp (Is it necessary?)
+2. Labels it as final with the recived highest timestamp **Is it necessary?** In normal situation the manager can decide the final timestamp, which is the highest one, but in case of faults it cloud decide for a lower timestamp.
-3. resends the message with the final timestamp to all others to communicate the final decision
+3. Resends the message with the final timestamp to all others to communicate the final decision  and put it on the queue in the proper order.

 Problem: delay and overhead ($3(N-1)$ messages)